scallop-io/sui-scallop-sdk/README.md

 ## Use address manager

-General Users will basically only use the `get`, `getAddresses` or `getAllAddresses` methods to read addresses.
+General Users will basically only use the `get`, `getAddresses`, or `getAllAddresses` methods to read addresses.
 Here are some simple examples:

 ```typescript
 const address = new ScallopAddress({